WebRTC Leaks: What Are They and How Can I Prevent Them?

 • Criminals may find your device’s location.
 This is especially problematic if you broadcast what city you’re in on social media sites like Instagram or Facebook.
 A criminal can use your IP address to locate your device and trespass onto your property or otherwise harm you.

 • You could fall victim to a DDoS attack.
-DDoS attacks, or Distributed Denial of Service attacks, can start with hackers finding your IP address.
-The hacker prevents you from accessing the internet, thus causing a disturbance to your day-to-day affairs.
+DDoS attacks, or Distributed Denial of Service attacks, start with hackers finding your IP address.
+The hacker then prevents you from accessing the Internet, disturbing your day-to-day affairs.

 What are IPv4 and IPv6 addresses?

-You may see that you have both an IPv4 and an IPv6 address, but what does that mean?
+You may see that you have IPv4 and IPv6 addresses, but what does that mean?

-• IPv4: This is the original version of Internet Protocol (IP) created in 1983.
+• IPv4: The original Internet Protocol (IP) version was created in 1983.
 It can store more than 4 billion addresses and carries about 94% of internet traffic today.

 What is WebRTC?

 WebRTC stands for Web Real-Time Communications.
-WebRTC technology enables real-time voice and video connections to be established through your web browser.
+WebRTC technology enables real-time voice and video connections through your web browser.
 It does this by communicating with the website or app you're using and exchanging information like your local and public IP addresses.

 Examples of common services that use WebRTC include: